Get started by searching below:

 Deadlines for Ohio Nursing Home Settlements

-In Ohio, families usually have only 2 years from the date of an injury, or from when the harm should have been discovered, to file a nursing home abuse lawsuit.
-This legal time limit is called the statute of limitations.
+Ohio typically allows just 2 years from the date of injury or death to file a nursing home abuse lawsuit.
+This state-specific legal deadline is called the statute of limitations.

 Call (855) 264-6310 or Click to Live Chat now for a free, no-obligation case review.